csh-cristianbravolillo/EPP-CMU-Thesis/README.md

 --------

 During 2013 I spent quite a while trying to understand the multiple requirements to put together my PhD thesis for Engineering and Public Policy (EPP) at Carnegie Mellon University (CMU).
-Besides having many tables, list of questions coming from surveys, graphics, statistical data, and a lot of code to put in, I also had to deal with a lot of editorial requirements (e.g., "*this is how* your cover page should look like").
+Besides having many tables, lots of questions coming from surveys, graphics, statistical data, and a lot of code to put in, I also had to deal with a lot of editorial requirements (e.g., "*this is how* your cover page should look like").
 Since there are no official templates for a phd thesis (which makes no sense to me since it's something we all PhD students have to go through), here's my